turulomio/recpermissions/README.md

 Changelog
 =========
+1.4.0
+  * Improved man pages
+  * If recpermissions is executed on Windows, just exists script, instead of crash.

 1.3.0
   * If file owner isn't in /etc/passwd now remains its uid, and desn't crash
   * Code of conduct is added to the project